Skip navigation

 Policy statement

-• considers the psychological, social and cultural or religious sensitivities of the donor when soliciting or accepting human biospecimens;
+• considers the psychological, social and cultural or religious sensitivities of the donor when soliciting or accepting Human Biospecimens;

 Human research ethics review at ANU

-1. All information relative to human research ethical review at ANU, including contact details, can be found at: https://services.anu.edu.au/research-support/ethics-integrity.
+1. All information relative to human research ethical review at ANU, including contact details, can be found at: https://services.anu.edu.au/-support/ethics-integrity.

 Information